iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 1) Hostnames
 You can use the hostname(s) you have on your Debian server(s), or workstation(s) acting as a server.
 It is recommended that you use static IP addresses.
-An easy way to do this is to use your local DNS server (for many this will be their router).
+An easy way to do this is to use your local DHCP and local DNS server (for many this will be their router).
 Some examples of how to do that will be linked here in a little bit of time :)

-1.a) How to find your hostname if you do not know it?
+1.1) How to find your hostname if you do not know it?
 Open a terminal window and print
 $ hostname  (without the $.
 It is for illustration purposes :)

-1.b) If you think you need to change the hostname, this is how to do it Open a terminal window
+1.2) If you think you need to change the hostname, this is how to do it

+Open a terminal window
 Become root
 $ su -